Valian/python-business-logic/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `django-application-logic` for local development.
+Here's how to set up `python-business-logic` for local development.

-1. Fork the `django-application-logic` repo on GitHub.
+1. Fork the `python-business-logic` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/django-application-logic.git
+    $ git clone git@github.com:your_name_here/python-business-logic.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv django-application-logic
+    $ mkvirtualenv python-business-logic
-    $ cd django-application-logic/
+    $ cd python-business-logic/
     $ python setup.py develop

 4. Create a branch for local development::